What visitors also rave about? That's our Audio Guides - in English and Mandarin.

-The new Visitor Centre will enable the processing of paid entry into the gardens and help manage the volume of visitors the gardens attract during the peak summer months.
+The new Gallagher Visitor Centre enable the processing of paid entry into the gardens and help manage the volume of visitors the gardens attract during the peak summer months.
+This revenue will be reinvested in the gardens, ensuring continued enhancements and enriching visitor experiences.
+For more information about paid entry fee and who is applies to, please visit our ticket information page.

 Further development

 This German or Austrian form will feature a Rococo / Baroque façade, large reflecting pool and two sculptural groups.
-This garden design has a direct association with classical music, linking it to the arts inspired theme of the Fantasy Collection
+With direct association to classical music, the connection to the arts places this garden' within the Fantasy Collection.

 Thank you to our sponsors and supporters